-Here’s 6 ways to supercharge your LAMP Stack
+Here are 6 ways to supercharge your LAMP Stack.

 Opcode caching, aka PHP acceleration, caches the results of PHP code compilation.
 So next time the PHP is called on, it can simply load from a cache, thus speed up processing.

 This is probably the easiest way to optimize the performance of any PHP-based application.